National Cyber Research Park

 Phase I, a 64-acre tract of land, of the National Cyber Research Park is almost complete and will consist of four buildings.
 The CIC headquarters and CSRA’s Integrated Technology Center, are currently occupied.
 A third building, the Bossier Parish Community College STEM (science, technology, engineering, and mathematics) Building, is scheduled to open in spring 2017.
 A fourth building, which will house the Louisiana Tech Research Institute (LTRI), is in the design phase thanks to additional funds secured in capital outlay.

 In September 2014, CSRA, then Computer Sciences Corporation (CSC), made the strategic decision to locate its new Integrated Technology Center at the National Cyber Research Park following a competitive site selection process of 134 national locations.
 The Integrated Technology Center brings approximately 800 new jobs to the community.
-Currently, CSRA continues to hit its hiring projections and announced an additional 300 jobs for its Business Integration Center, which will be located in the old Capital One Building on Benton Road.
+Now General Dynamics, this site continues to hit its hiring projections and announced an additional 300 jobs for its Business Integration Center, which will be located in the old Capital One Building on Benton Road.

 Bossier Parish Community College (BPCC) offers associate degrees in six academic divisions.
 Enrollment at BPCC has grown exponentially (more than 86%) since 2009.
 Due to the enrollment increase and demand for degrees, BPCC has added additional buildings to accommodate students.
 The new BPCC STEM Building will house all of BPCC’s Science, Nursing, and Allied Health programs and will be located on the northwest corner of the National Cyber Research Park.